jgavinray/recorder/README.md

 ## Setting Up for Teams/Zoom Meetings

+### Windows with WASAPI Loopback:

+1. **Start the recorder:**
+   - Run `meeting-recorder.exe`
+   - Select your microphone device
+   - Select a WASAPI loopback device (e.g., "Speakers (WASAPI Loopback)") as system audio
+   - The loopback device will capture audio from your default playback device

+2. **In Teams/Zoom:**
+   - Use your normal audio output (no special configuration needed)
+   - The loopback device automatically captures system audio

+3. **Alternative with VB-Audio Cable:**
+   - Install VB-Audio Cable from https://vb-audio.com/Cable/
+   - Set Teams/Zoom output to "CABLE Input"
+   - Select "CABLE Input" as system audio device in recorder

 ### macOS with BlackHole:

 **Option 1: Multi-Output Device (RECOMMENDED - You can hear audio while recording)**